micmejia/bible-dump/AMPC/Mark/Mark 9.md

 And He answered them, O unbelieving generation [without any faith]!
-How long [^j]shall I [have to do] with you?
+How long shall I [have to do] with you?
 How long am I to bear with you?
 Bring him to Me.